oxigraph/oxrdflib/README.md

 ## Differences with rdflib default store
 - relative IRIs are not supported by Oxigraph.
-- Just like the `SPARQLStore`, Oxigraph joins the `initBindings` parameter of the `query` method after the query has been evaluated, instead of injecting them at the beginning of the query.
 - IRI prefixes set using the `Graph` `bind` method are not persisted on disk but kept in memory.
 They should be added again each time the store is opened.

 ## Migration guide